How to Choose the Best Freezer for Your Home

 Senior Home & Appliances Writer

-Maybe you’ve always been someone who plans ahead—making an extra pan of lasagna and sticking it in the freezer or stocking up on groceries at the warehouse club.
-Or maybe with food prices ticking up, you’re looking for ways to take advantage of any bargains you find.
+There are many reasons to buy a stand-alone freezer.
+Maybe you’ve always been someone who plans ahead, making an extra pan of lasagna and sticking it in the freezer, or stocking up on groceries at the warehouse club.
+Or perhaps with food prices ticking up, you’re looking for ways to take advantage of any bargains you find.

-If you’re looking for a standalone freezer, you should first decide whether a chest freezer or an upright one will meet your needs—and fit your available floor space.
+To determine the best freezer for your home, you should first decide whether a chest freezer or an upright one will meet your needs—and fit your available floor space.
 Next, consider size, capacity, and energy use.
 To help you, we’ve subdivided our freezer ratings by size (small, medium, and large) and type (chest or upright), so you can compare freezers of the same or similar capacity by features and price.

-Here are the types of freezers you’ll find on the market and the pros and cons of each.
+Here are the types of freezers available on the market and their pros and cons.
 For detailed test results, see our full freezer ratings and recommendations.

 When it comes to the two most popular categories of freezers—upright and chest models—we find that there’s no clear winner.
-Below, we consider each type.
+Below, we detail the benefits and drawbacks of each type.
 Other options include freezer drawers and portable freezers, but they’re much less popular, and we don’t test them.

 Chest Freezers

-Pros: The interior of a chest freezer is wide open, except for removable hanging baskets or, sometimes, dividers, so it offers more usable space than an upright.
-These models also tend to be slightly more energy-efficient and are less likely to cause freezer burn on food.
+Pros: The interior of a chest freezer is wide open, except for removable hanging baskets or sometimes dividers, which offer more usable space than an upright.
+These models also tend to be slightly more energy-efficient and less likely to cause freezer burn.
 Because they generally don’t self-defrost like uprights, the temperature stays consistently lower.
 They’re also the better choice if the area where you live is prone to brownouts or power failures because they tend to keep food frozen longer than uprights when the power is off.

 Upright Freezers

 Pros: Uprights take up less floor space than chest freezers—2½ square feet for 22 cubic feet of storage compared with a chest’s typical 2x6 feet.
 They’re also easier to organize.
 As with a fridge, shelves and bins inside and on the door make it easy to find things.
-You have the option of manual or self-defrost (also called frost-free) models.
+You can choose between manual and self-defrost (also called frost-free) models.
 Manual defrosting takes hours, and you have to empty the freezer.
 But self-defrost freezers allow temperatures to rise temporarily, which might compromise performance.
 Unlike chest freezers, uprights are available in a variety of finishes, such as slate and stainless steel.

-Cons: In our tests, manual-defrost uprights have a hard time keeping their door shelves as cool as the rest of the interior.
+Cons: In our tests, manual-defrost uprights struggle to keep their door shelves as cool as the rest of the interior.
 Self-defrost uprights tend to be noisy and may cost more to run.
-They also allow more air to circulate around food, making it more likely to get freezer burn.
+They also allow more air to circulate around food, increasing the likelihood of freezer burn.
 In our power failure simulation, all uprights allowed a relatively large temperature uptick after only 9 hours.
-And the shelves and bins in uprights take up more space (up to 20 percent) than in chest types.
+And the shelves and bins in uprights take up more space (up to 20 percent) than in chest freezers.

 Video Buying Guide